To pursue his global agenda, can Biden put Afghanistan behind him?

 Even some critics who worry about the lingering repercussions of the Kabul evacuation say there were also aspects of American character on display that should be reassuring to both Americans and America’s friends.

-“We also saw the best of America this week,” said Robert O’Brien, the Trump administration’s last national security adviser, in an online conversation Tuesday sponsored by the Center for the National Interest in Washington.
+“We also saw the best of America this week,” said Robert O’Brien, President Donald Trump’s last national security adviser, in an online conversation Tuesday sponsored by the Center for the National Interest in Washington.

 The efforts of service members, diplomats, and individuals from the private sector who joined together to evacuate more than 100,000 Americans and endangered Afghans were a testament to American resolve that the world should also keep in mind, he said.